Vegan enchilada casserole is an easy main dish filled with classic Southwestern flavors, and makes a generous amount.

+Vegan enchilada casserole is an easy main dish filled with classic Southwestern flavors, and makes a generous amount.
 I’ve been making a version of this vegan enchilada casserole for ages.
-It’s my favorite in-a-hurry casserole, and maybe it will become yours, too!
+It has long been our favorite fast family-friendly casserole, and maybe it will become yours, too!

-It involves throwing together a lot of convenient ingredients like canned beans, tomato sauce, and frozen corn, Yet it’s unbelievably good when you need an inexpensive, tasty dinner that everyone devours.
+This casserole involves throwing together a lot of convenient ingredients like canned beans, tomato sauce, and frozen corn, Yet it’s unbelievably good when you need an inexpensive, tasty dinner that everyone devours.

 Vegan Enchilada Casserole